Updated: Jan 10

 I borrowed it for my own analysis of complex human systems of events and actions in economics and culture.
 Still, analytical failure is only the secondary issue.
 The economic illiteracy of the general public is a key issue.

 Democracies across the globe continue to vote for politicians who promise to be Santa Claus without disclosing the serf colonies of elves required to make all the goodies for the prideful phony altruists.
-We have voted “yes” to municipal bonds so frequently that the total muni bond debt has gone from zero to four trillion dollars in less than three generations.
+We have voted “yes” to municipal bonds so frequently that the total muni bond debt has gone from peanuts to four trillion dollars in less than three generations.
 How did we finance superior education in the 1950s, which was heavy on knowledge and light on social engineering?

 In just one school district, public school educators have robbed taxpayers of $70 million to build a sports stadium for their students who can’t even recite Shakespeare, perform a concerto, or solve trigonometry problems.
 Parents let the government-run schools get away with this insanity – partly from moral squalor, and party from economic illiteracy.